FusionAuth/fusionauth-quickstart-kotlin-android-native/TESTING.md

 adb shell 'echo "chrome --disable-fre --no-default-browser-check --no-first-run" > /data/local/tmp/chrome-command-line'
 ```

+This is something you have to do only once for your emulator.
+But gets important during fully automated testing scenarios in a workflow, where the emulator is setup from scratch with every test.

 #### Recording

-All thought there are a lot of log details to help to debug a failed test.
-It makes sense to record the test as a video for further debugging input.
+All thought there are a lot of log details in your IDE and automated workflow to help to debug a failed test.
+It makes sense to watch the test in the emulator or to record the test as a video for further debugging input and context.

-If you Automate your test you can pass this before starting the test command:
+If you automate your test in a workflow you can pass this before starting the test command:

 ```
 adb emu screenrecord start --time-limit 300 ./recording_video.webm